MicrosoftDocs/Devices-docs/surface-hub/surface-hub-smart-camera.md

 ## Install smart camera

 1. Attach the camera to the USB-C port in the middle of the top of Surface Hub 2S.
-The indicator LED will light briefly when the camera is connected and continuously when the camera is in use.
+The indicator LED lights briefly when the camera is connected and continuously when the camera is in use.

      ![Screenshot that shows how to attach the camera to the USB-C port in the middle of the top of Surface Hub 2S.](images/hub2smartcamera1.png)